 How to Start an LLC in Illinois

 Forming an LLC in Illinois only takes a few steps.
 You’ll need to file Articles of Organization, including paying a $150 filing fee, with the Illinois Department of Business Services, Limited Liability Division.
 On top of filing your formation documents, you’ll need to pick a name, consider trademarking your business assets, and more.
-We’ve compiled all six steps of starting an LLC in Illinois into a quick-to-read guide.
+We’ve put the primary steps to starting an LLC in Illinois into this quick-to-read guide.

 1. Name Your Illinois LLC

 You can’t start an LLC without a name.
-So the first step in getting your Illinois business off the ground is choosing a name that represents your company.
+So the first step in getting your Illinois business off the ground is choosing a name to represent your company.

 Illinois LLC naming requirements